Ergodic theory for Riemann surface laminations: a survey: Topological and metric entropies for hyperbolic Riemann surface laminations

 \section{Topological and metric entropies for hyperbolic Riemann surface laminations}

-A notion of geometric entropy for compact Riemannian foliations was introduced by Ghys-Langevin-Walczak \cite{GhysLangevinWalczak}, see also Candel-Conlon \cite{CandelConlon1} and Walczak \cite{Walczak} for recent expositions.
-It is related to the entropy of the holonomy pseudogroup, which depends on the chosen generators.
-The basic idea is to quantify how much leaves get far apart transversally.
+Ghys-Langevin-Walczak introduced in \cite{GhysLangevinWalczak} a notion of geometric entropy for compact transversally smooth Riemannian foliations $(X,\Lc)$ (see also Candel-Conlon \cite{CandelConlon1} and Walczak \cite{Walczak} for recent expositions).
+They prove that this entropy is always finite.
+In fact, their notion is related to the entropy of the holonomy pseudogroup, which depends on the chosen generators.
+It also depends on the choice of the metric on the ambient manifold $X.$ The basic idea is to quantify how much leaves get far apart transversally.
 The transverse regularity of the metric on leaves and the lack of singularities play a role in the finiteness of the entropy.

-In \cite{DinhNguyenSibony14a} Dinh-Nguyen-Sibony introduce a general notion of entropy, which permits to describe some natural situations in dynamics and in foliation theory.
+In \cite{DinhNguyenSibony14a} Dinh-Nguyen-Sibony introduce a general notion of entropy, which permits to describe some natural situations in dynamics and in laminations/foliation theory.
 This new notion of entropy contains a large number of classical situations.
-An interesting fact is that this entropy is related to an increasing family of distances as in Bowen's point of view \cite{Bowen}.
+In particular, it also includes Riemannian foliations with singularities.
+Another interesting fact is that this entropy is related to an increasing family of distances as in Bowen's point of view \cite{Bowen}.
 This allows, for example, for introducing other dynamical notions like metric entropy, local entropies etc.

 Let $X$ be a metric space endowed with a distance $\dist_X$.
 Consider a family $\Dc=\{\dist_t\}$ of distances on $X$ indexed by $t\in \R^+$.
 We can also replace $\R^+$ by $\N$ and in practice we often have that $\dist_0=\dist_X$ and that $\dist_t$ is increasing with respect to $t\geq 0$.